BautistaAriza21/BautistaAriza21/README.md

 - 👋 Hi, I’m @BautistaAriza21 I'm a web developer and UI designer.
 - 👀 I’m interested in learn new technologies.
-- 🌱 I’m currently learning UX/UI design.
+- 🌱 I’m currently learning UX/UI design and QA testing.
 - 🙋🏻 I’m looking to collaborate on new projects.
 - 📫 How to reach me: Gmail:bautistaariza23@gmail.com